Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Results

 These results would not be complete without mentioning the statistical properties of the weights.
-Since there is no warranty that \ac{OPLS} models converge on any specific residual distribution this can become convoluted.
-The maximisation of variance on the common subspace plane implies that a solution would minimize the \ac{OPLS} models squared residual.
-In using our formalism we can study the same formula using both an \ac{ANOVA} as well as an \ac{OPLS} model.
+Since there is no warranty that \ac{EPLS} models converge on any specific residual distribution this can become convoluted.
+The maximisation of variance on the common subspace plane implies that a solution would minimize the \ac{EPLS} models squared residual.
+In using our formalism we can study the same formula using both an \ac{ANOVA} as well as an \ac{EPLS} model.
 In Figure~\ref{fig:trans-type-2-stat-vals} we show the same statistical model,

 produces qualitatively similar results.